biometrixtech/plans/documentation/api_demo.md

 <!-- TODO - paul : title and language -->
 ### Update Workout

-Update workout endpoint can be called to update details of a planned or completed workout when new information becomes available.
+The Update Workout endpoint can be called to update details of a planned or completed workout when new information becomes available.
+This updated information will improve future personalization.
 ##### Query String

 The client __must__ submit a request to the endpoint `/plans/{version}/training_session/{User UUID}/{Session UUID}`.
 The request method __must__ be `PATCH`.